 Becoming more mindful is training your brain to silence and be present in the moment.
 As much as many people choose to put time aside for formal mindfulness like meditation, it is not a must.

 Mindfulness is the act of choosing to be present in daily activities like walking, swimming, cleaning and working.
-It is choosing routines to be present in like washing dishes, eating dinner with the family.
-Mindfulness can be practised at any time, any place.
+It is also choosing routines to be present in like washing dishes, eating dinner with the family.
+As mindfulness is within us, it can be practised at any time, any place.

 - To focus on breathing simply sit or lie comfortably with your back straight.